 On a Wednesday morning the ‘Teddies’ meet; this is a preschool group for babies and young children and those who are caring for them, not only mums and grandparents, often dads and carers join in too.
 There is no need to book and there is no charge.
 You will always find a warm welcome, however, along with a simple craft, stories, songs, prayers, refreshments and a ‘teddy bear hunt’.

 Our Sunday morning services are usually at 9.30am when we meet for Holy Communion.
+For a list of services please click here.
 We sing hymns accompanied by the church organ; we have been introducing more contemporary worship songs with a band (guitars, keyboard and flute) once or twice a month.
 The services are relaxed in style and follow the Church of England Lectionary.
 Coffee is served after the services giving the chance to have a good chat.